AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Title**

-      Specify the title text you want displayed.
+      Specify the title text that you want displayed.

     * **Link**